This 20-Minute Tortellini Skillet Lasagna with Sausage & Kale makes it easy to have a delicious and nutritious Italian dinner on the table in a hurry.

 There’s something to be said for a meal that you can have on the table in 20 minutes.
 There’s even more to be said when it’s a yummy, cheesy tortellini skillet lasagna.

-There are a few reasons why I think you’re going to love this Tortellini Lasagna:
+Similar to my Tortellini in Cream Sauce recipe, there are a few reasons why I think you’re going to love this Tortellini Lasagna:

 - It cooks in one skillet – Meaning less time cleaning the dishes too!